GM teams up with Microsoft on driverless cars

-DETROIT (AP) — General Motors is teaming up with Microsoft to accelerate its rollout of electric, self-driving cars.
+SILVER SPRING, Md.
+(AP) — General Motors is teaming up with Microsoft to accelerate its rollout of electric, self-driving cars.

 In the partnership announced Tuesday, the companies said Microsoft’s Azure cloud and edge computing platform would be used to “commercialize its unique autonomous vehicle solutions at scale.”